DCWelch/Funiko/README.md

 ![Sample Image](documentation/image1.png)
 ![Sample Image](documentation/image2.png)

-## About

-Polah Fonts is an independent designer based in Indonesia:  https://www.behance.net/saipulkhurasan

-DCWelch is an independent developer based in the United States and Scotland:  https://github.com/DCWelch

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.